 Are you planning to extend your home and curious about the timber frame extension?
-It’s a savvy choice for many, offering quicker build times and cost savings.
+It’s a popular choice among many, offering quicker build times and cost savings.
 In this guide, we’ll explore the practicalities, ecological merits, and design potential of timber frame extensions, giving you the knowledge to make an informed decision for your home improvement project.

 Key Takeaways